aiwaki/gleam-browser-extension/README.md

 You **don’t** need to install or configure Webpack.<br>
 Webpack comes in preconfigured, so that you can focus on the code.

-Just clone this project, and you’re good to go.
+Just clone this repo, and you’re good to go.

 ## 🗃️ Project Structure